 The dog park features a gravel perimeter trail through open lawn and forested areas, a rustic log agility course, benches and drinking fountains.
 A dog rinse-off area is on the back side of the restroom on the west side of the park, closest to Northeast 164th Avenue.
 Dogs must be leashed at the rinse-off area.

 The park is named in honor of Dakota, a former Vancouver Police Department canine who was killed while tracking a suspect in October 2007.

-Clark County and the City of Vancouver have partnered with Dog Owners Group for Park Access in Washington (DOGPAW) to help identify, develop and maintain new off-leash areas.
-DOGPAW also collaborates with other agencies, including the Bonneville Power Administration, to develop new dog parks.
+Clark County and the City of Vancouver have partnered with Dog Owners Group for Park Access in Washington, or DOGPAW, to help identify, develop and maintain new off-leash areas.
+DOGPAW also collaborates with other agencies, including the Bonneville Power Administration, to develop dog parks.

+Pacific Community Park is the only county-owned park to feature a large extreme sports area for skaters and BMXers.
 This 10,000-square-foot extreme sports area was built in 2007.
-Grindline developed the design for the extreme sports park with input from local skaters and BMXers.
+Grindline developed the design for the extreme sports area with input from local skaters and BMXers.
 The result was a park that combined street and vert/bowl features in a configuration that accommodated BMX riders and skateboarders of a variety of skill levels.

 Long-term plans call for developing another 10,000 square feet of the skate park.
 Donations to help build the second phase can be made through the Parks Foundation of Clark County.

 - This park is unsupervised.
 Use at your own risk.

 - This park is open to extreme sports enthusiasts of all ages and skill levels.